Eli415/sandbox/README.md

 # Sandbox 🤘
-Best code sandbox ever!
+Best code sandbox ever

-This will:
+What it does:
-- succeed if there's a pull request body text "Testing Done... something" (case insensitive)
+- succeeds if there's a pull request body text "Testing Done... something" (case insensitive)
 - on pull request, thank contibuter